 · It is not possible to maintain physical distancing while in the treatment room.

-· Patients will be asked to keep all personal belongings within a plastic bin, which can and will be sanitized between patients.
+· Patients will be asked to keep personal belongings in the treatment room to a minimum.

 RESTROOM FOR PATIENT USE

 · The restroom is sanitized daily and is available for patient use

 · Soap and fresh paper towels for drying will be available at all times.

 · A covered waste bin with a foot pedal is to be used to discard paper towel.
 A second towel may be used to open door and be discarded in bin before exiting washroom.

 · Immediately upon entering the clinic space the patient must either:

 o Use the hand sanitizer dispenser that is fixed to the wall just inside the clinic door, or